kzmeyao/sando/src/posts/usa/grand-teton.md

     caption: 'Even though we were already so high up, we still felt dwarfed.'
   - file: '12'
     alt: 'A frozen lake and a group of hikers next to it.'
     caption: "Kicking off the start of the summer with a frozen lake.
-Can't say shorts are appropriate here."
+Can't say shorts are appropriate attire here."
   - file: '11|14'
     alt: 'Plates of ice floating on top of a lake.|A sharkfin-shaped mound of ice floating on choppy waters.'
     caption: 'The ice was starting to break up, revealing interesting patterns.'